Jackson Lake

 - Waterfowl hunting allowed during the open season.

-- Fishing is allowed year-round on Jackson Lake.
+- Fishing is allowed year-round on Jackson Lake, when water is present.

 - Hunters and anglers must have appropriate licenses and permits